microsoft/DirectML/docs/CompVis_Stable_Diffusion_Instructions.md

 ### Hardware Requirement
 Since it is still necessary for the entire model to fit within the GPU memory while executing.
 An ideal GPU to run this model with should have 8GB of VRAM available.
 Here are a few examples:
-- NVIDIA RTX 2070 or later
+- NVIDIA GeForce RTX 2070 or later
-- AMD RX 6500 XT (8GB) or later
+- AMD Radeon RX 6500 XT (8GB) or later
 - Intel Arc A750 Graphics or later

 ## Downloading the Model